 Imagine how wonderful it would be to hear the words, “You make me want to be a better husband … a better wife … a better parent … a better son … a better daughter … a better employee … a better boss … or a better pastor.”

 You can learn how to have this kind of influence … all you have to do is practice the simple strategy Carol uses over and over with Melvin: she blends sincere encouragement with candid yet gracious counsel.

 This Happened to Me

 I personally experienced this kind of compelling influence two weeks ago when I met with our ministry’s Board of Directors.
-The vast majority of their words were affirming and encouraging as we reviewed the progress God enabled us to make in 2017.
+The vast majority of their words were affirming and encouraging as we reviewed the progress God enabled us to make in the previous year.
 I felt that my efforts were truly appreciated and valued.

 But our Directors also pressed in candidly yet gently on a few areas where I have not been as discerning or focused as I should have been.
 My pride and perfectionism were jostled a bit, but the graciousness of their words helped me to listen humbly and ultimately see the wisdom of their counsel.

 As I reflected on the meeting later that evening, I realized our Directors had done to me what Helen Hunt did to Jack Nicholson: they made me want to be a better ministry leader.

 It wasn’t a sense of guilt or shame or embarrassment, or a fear of future criticism or failure, or even the possibility of losing my job if I didn’t improve.

 It was a pleasant and powerful desire to reward their encouragement and support—and to respect their wisdom and counsel—with my very best efforts.